vandabbin/nvidia-fan-control-linux/README.md

 $ fan-control set pcurve    OR      $ Fan-control s pc
 ```

-I hope you this works for all of you as well as it does for me!
+I hope this works for all of you as well as it does for me!